makuneru/Simple-App-Selenium-Mocha-NodeJS/README.md

 - define meaningful test cases using Mocha's BDD style (`describe` & `it` constructs)
 - implement them using Selenium web driver
 - use chai assertion library in your created tests.
+- in your test try to implement best practices. (ex.
+POM, Page Factory)

 - create defect/bug report found in the app on a separate file, if any.

 NOTE: all dependencies that you will need to complete this task are already in `package.json` (see `devDependencies` section).